assafyaron/compilation/README.md

-mail for any questions:
-assafyaron@mail.tau.ac.il
+For any questions please contact me at: assafyaron@mail.tau.ac.il